masslab/HARproject/CodeBook.md

 1. the variable name is prepended by 'mean' and enclosed in parentheses to indicate that these are averages of that variable

 2. the Activity and Subject columns are not represented

+See the Variable Map table below for a complete description of the variables in the `tidyData.txt` output.

 #### Test and Train Data are Merged into a Single Data Set
 The *test* data consists of 2,947 observations of 561 variables.
 The *train* data consists of 7,352 observations of the same 561 variables.
 These are merged (*train* was appended to *test*).